Xunzhuo/aibrix/docs/source/features/gateway-plugins.rst

 2. **Verify routing and model assignment**

-   - Ensure ``target-pod`` is correctly set to confirm the routing algorithm selected the right backend.
+   - Ensure ``x-aibrix-target-pod`` is correctly set to confirm the routing algorithm selected the right backend.
    - If ``x-error-no-model-in-request`` or ``x-error-no-model-backends`` appears, verify that the request includes a valid model and that the model has active backends.
    - If ``x-error-invalid-routing-strategy`` is present, confirm that the routing strategy used is supported by AIBrix.